EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * {% tool "sphinx" %} (for Python and other languages), {% tool "doxygen" %} (for C++ and other languages), {% tool "roxygen" %} (for R) and {% tool "jsdoc" %} (for JavaScript) can generate documentation in multiple formats (HTML, PDF) and automatically extract comments from annotated code in your codebase.
 * {% tool "mkdocs" %} enables the creation of professional-looking documentation websites using Markdown.
 * {% tool "swagger" %} automatically generates API documentation, providing user-friendly interfaces for developers.
-* {% tool "documenter-jl" %} a Julia package for building documentation from docstrings and markdown files.
+* {% tool "documenter-jl" %} is a Julia package for building documentation from docstrings in code and Markdown files.

 #### State how to cite your software